Battle of Wanat: Background

 Five days before the battle, on July 8, a platoon from the Second Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade Combat Team established Vehicle Patrol Base (VPB) Kahler and a separate observation post called OP Top Side near Wanat.
 2nd Platoon, Chosen Company, departed from Camp Blessing after sunset in a ground assault convoy for the 90-minute-long drive to Wanat.
 The convoy contained five M1114 armored Humvees.
 There was one for each of the three rifle squads, a vehicle for platoon headquarters, and the last vehicle containing the TOW missile squad.
 The Humvees mounted heavy weapons, two with 50-cal machine guns, and two with MK-19 40mm automatic grenade launchers in protected cupolas to provide extra firepower and protection.
 Their goal was to create a Combat Outpost (COP) to connect with and provide security for the local populace, coordinate $1.4 million in reconstruction projects, and disrupt Taliban activity.
-The brigade was to be relieved by a newly arriving U.S. Army unit in two weeks.
+The brigade was to be relieved by a newly arriving US Army unit in two weeks.

-The patrol base was situated on an open field about 300 meters long by 100 meters wide surrounded on two sides by buildings which composed the Quam.
-July 9, a six-man engineer squad arrived by Chinook helicopter.
-They brought a Bobcat loader and a shipping container with engineer equipment.
+The patrol base was situated in an open field about 300 meters long by 100 meters wide surrounded on two sides by buildings which composed the Quam.
+On July 9, a six-man engineer squad arrived by Chinook helicopter.
+They brought a Bobcat loader and a shipping container with engineering equipment.
 The soldiers reinforced the base with existing terrain, sandbags, barbed wire, and used the Bobcat to fill a number of HESCO barriers (essentially wall-sized sandbags) around the three squad positions and to create a firing pit for the big 120-mm mortar.
-However, the Bobcat broke down for one day, and could not lift high enough to place barriers to a 7 ft height, but were placed to just a 4 ft level, which would make it vulnerable to direct fire from guns or rockets which the attackers would exploit.
+However, the Bobcat broke down for one day, and could not lift high enough to place barriers to a 7 ft height.
+The barriers were placed at just a 4 ft level, which would make it vulnerable to direct fire from guns or rockets which the attackers would exploit.
 The troops dug many of the fortifications and trenches with hand shovels.
 Still in preparation at the time of the attack, some areas were only protected by a barrier of concertina wire, but with no posts or stakes; the wire was simply stretched out on the ground.